Academic Catalog

 Study at Other Colleges and Universities for Undergraduates

-An exception to the above is courses taken through Acadeum, a course sharing consortium, in which case grades, as well as credits, are transferred in to Benedictine College.
+An exception to the above is courses taken through Acadeum, a course sharing consortium of which Benedictine College is a member, in which case grades, as well as credits, are transferred in to Benedictine College.
 A course taken at Benedictine College may not be repeated at another college or university for a higher grade or any other purpose unless it is through Acadeum.
 (See “Repeating a Course” above.)

 Students who want/need to transfer in a course that will fulfill an upper-division credit, must take the course at a four-year college/university (not at a community college).
 The course must be comparable to an upper-division course at Benedictine College.
-Even though the course may be an upper-division course at the college where the student takes it, if it is a lower-division course at Benedictine College, it will transfer in to Benedictine College as a lower-division course.
+Note that even though a course may be an upper-division course at the external college where the student takes it, if it is comparable to a lower-division course at Benedictine College, it will transfer in to Benedictine College as a lower-division course.

 Credits taken at another institution are not added to a Benedictine College transcript unless they are applicable toward a degree in progress at Benedictine College.